Mohsenmohebbi1993/AI-BOOTCAMP/README.md

 - Training on data aggregation methods and working with group operations
 - Introduction to statistical estimation, estimating population parameters, and examining hypothesis testing

+## 4. **Introductory Machine Learning**

+- Definition of Machine Learning and its differences from traditional programming
+- Introduction to the Linear Regression algorithm
+- Fundamentals of Logistic Regression for data classification
+- Introduction to Scikit-learn: a powerful and popular Python library for implementing machine learning models
+- Explanation of the main components of the Scikit-learn library
+- Training on hyperparameters and their distinction from model parameters
+- Introduction to model validation methods (model evaluation and assessment)
+- Familiarity with feature engineering: the process of creating, selecting, or transforming data features to improve model accuracy

+## 5. **Advanced Machine Learning**

+- Introduction to the concept of Anomaly Detection and outlier detection
+- Introduction to the Isolation Forest algorithm
+- Familiarity with LOF and the Local Outlier Factor
+- Definition of Feature Selection as the process of selecting a subset of features
+- Filter Methods
+- Wrapper Methods: evaluating various feature subsets using a model and selecting the best subset based on performance
+- Introduction to Embedded Methods
+- Familiarity with Univariate Feature Selection and Recursive Feature Selection
+- Introduction to the Sequential Feature Selection algorithm

+## 6. **Git**

+- Git Fundamentals
+- Branches and Branch Management
+- Merging and Conflict Resolution
+- Managing Temporary Changes (Stash)
+- Reviewing and Comparing Changes
+- Time Travel and Reverting Changes
+- GitHub and Working with Remote Repositories
+- Documentation

+## 7. **Deep Learning**

+- Introduction to Neural Networks and Feedforward Neural Networks (NNs)
+- What is a Neural Network?
+- Introduction to the Perceptron as the simplest neuron and Multi-Layer Perceptrons (MLP)
+- Understanding Activation Functions
+- Forward and Backward Propagation
+- Understanding the Training Loop
+- Concepts of Epochs, Batches, and Learning Rate
+- Evaluation Metrics: Accuracy, Precision, Recall, and F1
+- Introduction to Normalization and Standardization
+- Why do we use GPUs?
+- Understanding Vanishing Gradient and Exploding Gradient problems
+- Comprehensive understanding of MLP architecture
+- Practical implementation of MLP models using PyTorch
+- Designing a training pipeline
+- Experimenting with and analyzing the impact of Hyperparameters
+- Visualizing training progress
+- Evaluating trained models

+## 8. **Linear Algebra**

+- Introduction to Vectors and vector operations
+- Definition of Matrices and examination of matrix operations
+- Introduction to Transpose, Inverse, and Determinant of matrices
+- Understanding systems of linear equations and the role of Matrix Rank
+- Comprehension of Eigenvalues and Eigenvectors in matrices

+## 9. **Signal Processing**

+- Fundamentals of Signals in Machine Learning
+- Introduction to Signals and their importance in Data Mining
+- Types of Signals (Discrete, Continuous, One-dimensional, Multi-dimensional)
+- Key Signal Characteristics (Time, Frequency, Energy, and Power)
+- Signal Preprocessing (Filtering, Noise Removal, Normalization)
+- Feature Extraction from Signals (Fourier Transform, Wavelet Transform, Statistical Features)
+- Machine Learning Applications in Signal Processing (EEG, Audio, Sensors)

+## 10. **Time Series**

+- Machine Learning on Time Series Data
+- Introduction to Time Series Data and differences from tabular data
+- Key Concepts: Stationarity, Trend, Seasonality, and Noise
+- Time Series Preprocessing (Lag features, Sliding windows, Differencing)
+- Classical Time Series Models (AR, MA, ARMA, ARIMA, SARIMA)
+- Machine Learning for Time Series (Random Forest, SVM, XGBoost)
+- Deep Learning for Time Series (RNN, LSTM, GRU, CNN)
+- Applications: Financial Forecasting, Sensor Analysis, Healthcare, and IoT

+## 11. **NLP - Natural Language Processing**

+- Introduction to Natural Language Processing (NLP)
+- Overview of key Text Preprocessing steps
+- NLTK and spaCy: Introduction to two essential and practical NLP libraries
+- Familiarity with `pdfplumber` and `PyMuPDF` tools for reading and extracting content from PDF files
+- Using `BeautifulSoup` to remove tags, scripts, and noise from web pages
+- Review of methods for Text Representation (converting text into numerical formats)
+- Introduction to Language Models and the concept of Contextual Embeddings
+- Understanding Recurrent Neural Networks (RNNs)
+- Generative NLP using Large Language Models (LLMs) for text generation
+- Defining tasks such as Sequence Labeling and Named Entity Recognition (NER)
+- Familiarity with Semantic Parsing and Paraphrase Detection
+- Advanced NLP applications and Multimodal Processing